Oire/Colloportus/README.md

 [![Build Status](https://api.travis-ci.com/Oire/Colloportus.svg?branch=master)](https://travis-ci.com/github/Oire/Colloportus)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Oire/Colloportus/blob/master/LICENSE)

+Welcome to Colloportus, a password hashing and data encryption library!
 This library can be used for hashing passwords, as well as for encrypting data that needs to be decrypted afterwards.
 It wraps Bcrypt-SHA384 in Authenticated Encryption.
 A simplified fork of [Password Lock](https://github.com/paragonie/password_lock) by [Paragon Initiative Enterprises](https://paragonie.com).
 Integrates parts of [Defuse PHP Encryption](https://github.com/defuse/php-encryption) for authenticated symmetric-key encryption.
 Depends on [Oirë Base64](https://github.com/Oire/base64) for encoding binary data to a storable format.